GoogleCloudPlatform/compute-video-demo-salt/README.md

     permitted by applicable law.
     root@salt:~# exit
     logout
-    Connection to 123.48.67.89 closed.
+    Connection to 107.178.218.254 closed.
-    WARNING: There is a new version of gcutil available.
-Go to: https://developers.google.com/compute/docs/gcutil
-    WARNING: Your version of gcutil is 1.12.0, the latest version is 1.13.0. root@salt:~#
+    root@salt:~#
     ```

-## Salt-Cloud setup
+## Salt-Cloud and Demo Setup

-1. Check out this repository so that you can use pre-canned configuration
+1. For the Demo, check out this repository so that you can use pre-canned
-and demo files.
+configuration and demo files.
     ```
     cd $HOME
     git clone https://github.com/GoogleCloudPlatform/compute-video-demo-salt